smartbch/docs/deverlopers-guide/testnet-op.md

   --test-keys="37929f578acf92f58f14c5b9cd45ff28c2868c2ba194620238f25d354926a287"
 ```

-#### step 2. send generated genesis validator to generator
+#### step 2.
+Each collaborator sends its genesis validator to generator

-Use following command to generate a new the hex-format private key for validator
+Use following command to get a new the hex-format private key for validator

 ```
 ./build/smartbchd gen-test-keys -n 1
 ```

-Use the `generate-genesis-validator` command to generate a validator, with the validator's hex-format operating private key as the argument.
+Use the `generate-genesis-validator` command to build a validator, with the validator's hex-format operating private key as the argument.

 ```
 ./build/smartbchd generate-genesis-validator 37929f578acf92f58f14c5b9cd45ff28c2868c2ba194620238f25d354926a287